Federated Domain Generalization: A Survey: Abstract

 \section{Abstract}

 Machine learning typically relies on the assumption that training and testing distributions are identical and that data is centrally stored for training and testing.
 However, in real-world scenarios, distributions may differ significantly and data is often distributed across different devices, organizations, or edge nodes.
-Consequently, it is imperative to develop models that can effectively generalize to unseen distributions where data is distributed across different domains.
-In response to this challenge, there has been a surge of interest in federated domain generalization (FDG) in recent years.
-FDG combines the strengths of federated learning (FL) and domain generalization (DG) techniques to enable multiple source domains to collaboratively learn a model capable of directly generalizing to unseen domains while preserving data privacy.
-However, generalizing the federated model under domain shifts is a technically challenging problem that has received scant attention in the research area so far.
-This paper presents the first survey of recent advances in this area.
-Initially, we discuss the development process from traditional machine learning to domain adaptation and domain generalization, leading to FDG as well as provide the corresponding formal definition.
-Then, we categorize recent methodologies into four classes: federated domain alignment, data manipulation, learning strategies, and aggregation optimization, and present suitable algorithms in detail for each category.
-Next, we introduce commonly used datasets, applications, evaluations, and benchmarks.
-Finally, we conclude this survey by providing some potential research topics for the future.
+Consequently, it's to develop models capable of effectively generalizing across unseen distributions in data spanning various domains.
+In response to this challenge, there has been a surge of interest in federated domain generalization in recent years.
+Federated Domain Generalization synergizes Federated Learning and Domain Generalization techniques, facilitating collaborative model development across diverse source domains for effective generalization to unseen domains, all while maintaining data privacy. \hlyellow{However, generalizing the federated model under domain shifts remains a complex, underexplored issue.
+This paper provides a comprehensive survey of the latest advancements in this field.} Initially, we discuss the development process from traditional machine learning to domain adaptation and domain generalization, leading to federated domain generalization as well as provide the corresponding formal definition.
+Subsequently, we classify recent methodologies into four distinct categories: federated domain alignment, data manipulation, learning strategies, and aggregation optimization, detailing appropriate algorithms for each.
+We then overview commonly utilized datasets, applications, evaluations, and benchmarks.
+Conclusively, this survey outlines potential future research directions.